 Typically, Online Master's of Science in Nursing degree programs are hybrid programs.
 While most courses are offered completely online, student practice experience hours are also required because nursing, in essence, is a practical field.
 This is especially true for those in specialty tracks that lead to a certification or licensure on patient care.

 In-person time is also required for non-clinical tracks.
 But, generally, the hours required are far less than clinical tracks.
 Most courses, though, can be completed fully online.
-This makes an online route to a Master’s of Science in Nursing Degree more attractive for working professionals who need flexibility the most.
+This makes an online route to a Master's of Science in Nursing Degree from online nursing schools more attractive for working professionals who need flexibility the most.

 The greatest advantage, however, in taking an online-based program over a traditional one is flexibility.
 This is without compromising on the quality of course materials, difficulty of requirements, and the quality of faculty.
 Online degree programs, in general, have everything that traditional in-person programs offer, including support from faculty and student services.
 Some would even argue that academic support from the faculty is better in online programs, as there are scheduled 1-on-1 sessions with instructors—something that in-person programs lack.